Understand the process

 The relevant service will carry out an investigation and respond to you in writing.
 If they require any further information they will be in touch.

-You will receive a response within 20 working days unless you are a permanent tenant in Newham Council housing and you're making a complaint about your home, when it's 10 working days.
+You will receive a response within 20 working days unless you are making a housing complaint in accordance with the Housing Complaints Policy (PDF), when it's 10 working days.

 Ask for a review if you are not satisfied